evincarofautumn/protodata/README.md

 ./pd --help
 ```

-Protodata has been tested with G++ 4.6 on Linux.
+Protodata has been tested with G++ 4.6 and Clang 3.2 on Linux.

 # Examples